mdgeorge4153/portfolio/java/fiveinrow/README.md

 release directory contains eclipse project files that they can load directly into eclipse.

-My solution is contained in the directory `solution/mdg39`.
+My solution is contained in the directory `solution/mdg39` (removed from public repo; ask me for a copy if interested).
 There are eclipse project files in that directory as well, so the easiest way to run the project is by importing it into eclipse and running it there.
 Alternatively, you can compile and run the GUI at the command line: